For people who are looking for the absolute best Tai Chi instruction in Las Vegas...

 Tai Chi is not a cardio workout like running or skipping rope.
 But that’s what is good about it it is low impact.
 It doesn't hurt you joints.
 In fact, it strengthens your joints and ligaments!

 Today, Tai chi is commonly known as a “internal” martial art.
 An internal martial may be considered “soft” compared to others types of martial arts like karate that emphasize having tension in the muscles to generate power.
 This is due to the fact that Tai Chi practitioners try to incorporate the idea of complete relaxation when executing their movements.
 Sometimes people associate Tai chi with older people, because many it is practiced by many seniors as a means of exercise.
-However Tai chi is for everyone, young and old, and the benefits of practicing this ancient martial art are many.
+However Tai chi is for everyone, young and old, and the benefits of practicing this ancient martial art are many

 Here Are 2 Ways To Understand What Tai Chi Is